 Brands that sell on backorder with Cogsy see a negligible drop in conversions compared to when the product is in-stock.
 (For reference, most brands use Shopify Back in Stock notifications, which convert at a dismal 5-15%).

-This means by selling on backorder, you can close more sales, generate more revenue, and increase customer happiness.
+This means by selling on backorder, you can close more sales, increase ecommerce revenue, and increase customer happiness.

 Just be sure to over-communicate when customers should expect their order to avoid unnecessary frustration.
 (Email expert Samar Owais suggests reaching out once a week to keep customers in the loop.)